cyclic-software/docs/docs/concepts/storage.md

 ---
 # Storage

 Cyclic provides object storage backed by AWS S3.
 Each app is provisioned with an S3 bucket and allowed read/write access.
-Any AWS S3 compatible client will work.
+Any AWS S3-compatible client will work.

 ## Config

-Apps running on Cyclic have environment AWS environment variables that provide for access to the app's associated S3 bucket.
+Apps running on Cyclic have environment AWS environment variables that provide access to the app's associated S3 bucket.
 However, you will need to provide either a `BUCKET` environment variable or set the bucket name directly in your code.

-To access the bucket from local, go to the storage tab of the app, copy credentials and paste on your associated command line.
-As with running on Cyclic you will need to provide your code or cli the bucket name.
+To access the bucket locally, go to the storage tab of the app, copy the credentials, and paste them on your associated command line.
+As with running on Cyclic, you will need to provide your code or cli the bucket name.

 ## Cost and Limits